jdanthinne/tiBrowser/README.md

 Sets the tint color of the toolbar.

 ## Changelog
+* 1.3.6: Add functionality to send parameter to a local HTML file
 * 1.3.5: Added *setToolbarTintColor* method
 * 1.3.4: Fix iOS icons when launching in landscape orientation
 * 1.3.3: Handle orientation changes